cogito-lang/libcogito/README.md

 ## Library usage

-You can link again `libcogito` after it has been installed by including <cogito.h> in your C program.
+You can link against `libcogito` after it has been installed by including <cogito.h> in your C program.
 This will give you the functions `cg_to_json` and `cg_to_iam` which will return pointers to `response_t` structs.
 The structs have status and message fields that are integers and char*s respectively.
 If the status is 0 then the conversion succeeded and the message is the converted text.
 If the status is 1 then the conversion failed and the message is the error message.

 ## Dependencies